rui-zhang-ocean/RSKtools/README.md

 * Write to `support@rbr-global.com` if you need help

 ## Changes
+* Version 1.5.2 (2017-05-23)
+    - Update RSKconstants.m
+    - Fix bug with opening files that are not in current directory

 * Version 1.5.1 (2017-05-18)
     - Add RSKderivedepth function
     - Add RSKderiveseapressure function